|

 by Kurt Wöss can be found, whereas there exists no Remington

 disc with this coupling conducted by Wöss.
-Beethoven's Fifth
+Originally Beethoven's

 The name Wöss was probably a convenient substitute, especially

-when Brown had fallen from grace and the Remington label ceased to
+when Brown had fallen from grace and the Remington label had ceased

 of 1951)